-I. For 2nd refusal (w/n 5 yrs), a person's vehicle may be immobilized, forfeited or equipped with an ignition interlock device.
-However, a vehicle is not to be immobilized or equipped with an ignition interlock device if it would cause undue hardship, extreme inconvenience or endanger the health or safety of a person. §§343.305(10m)& 346.65(6)
+Ignition Interlock.
+For a 3rd offense where there has been two prior drunk driving offenses w/n 10 yrs, a person with a restricted license may be required to operate vehicles equipped with an ignition interlock device.
+Such a device cannot be required longer than 2 yrs after the period of license revocation.
+A vehicle cannot be immobilized for a period longer than the period of license revocation.
+However, a vehicle is not to be equipped with an ignition interlock device if it would cause undue hardship, extreme inconvenience or endanger the health or safety of a person. \$\$343.10(5)(a)(3), 343.38(5), 343.39(3),343.305(10m) & 346.65(6) Other Criminal Actions Related to DWI:

-II.
-For a 3rd or sub. refusal (w/n 5 yrs), a person's vehicle shall be forfaited. §§343.305(10m) & 346.65(6)